-Meth can typically be detected in urine between three to five days after use.
+Meth can typically be detected in urine three to five days after use.
 This window may be longer or shorter depending on the dosage, frequency of use, and other individual factors.
-It is important to note renal excretion is a major elimination pathway for methamphetamine and its metabolites.
+It is crucial to note renal excretion is a major elimination pathway for methamphetamine and its metabolites.

 How long does meth stay in someone’s system?

-If you are researching how long does methamphetamine stay in your system?
+If you are researching, how long does methamphetamine stay in your system?
 The answer depends on multiple factors.
 To begin, Meth detection times will vary depending on the type of drug test used.
 A meth drug test may be used for a variety of reasons.
-A meth drug test may be administered during addiction treatment to provide accountability and ensure that an individual has been staying sober.
+A meth drug test may be administered during addiction treatment to provide accountability and ensure an individual stays sober.

 Start a New Life